Collaboration & Workflows

 create content item

-If you have user permissions to multiple Prepr environments, you can also choose to create a content item in a second Prepr environment.
-Please note that assets won't be added to that environment.
+When you choose to create a new content item in a different environment, the assets won't be added to that environment.
 You should add the asset in the duplicated content item manually.

 Update content item